 - UPI is standardized across banks, which means you can initiate a bank account transfer from anywhere with a few clicks.
 This means that UPI will help you to pay directly from your bank account to different merchants without the hassle of typing your netbanking password, credit card details or IFSC code.

-- Apart from cards, netbanking and wallets, your can now pay through UPI too.
+- Apart from cards, net banking and wallets, you can now pay through UPI too.

-- Unified Payment Interface (UPI) allows to pay someone as well as ‘collect’ cash from someone.
+- Unified Payment Interface (UPI) allows paying someone as well as ‘collect’ cash from someone.

 - Even after introducing net-banking in India, the number of cash transaction happening in India is very high (almost 95% of all transactions).